xdit-project/xDiT/README.md

 <h3 id="meet-xdit-perf">Computing Acceleration</h3>

-Optimization orthogonal to parallel focuses on accelerating single GPU performance.
+Optimization is orthogonal to parallel focuses on accelerating single GPU performance.

 First, xDiT employs a series of kernel acceleration methods.
 In addition to utilizing well-known Attention optimization libraries, we leverage compilation acceleration technologies such as `torch.compile` and `onediff`.